 - What is the effect of the Arrangement?

 - What categories of interim measures may Mainland Courts order?

 - What is HKIAC’s role under the Arrangement?

 II.
 Implementation of the Arrangement

-- How many successful applications have been made under the Arrangement?
+- How many letters of acceptance has HKIAC issued under the Arrangement?

 - How many Mainland Courts have processed applications for interim measures in aid of arbitral proceedings in Hong Kong?